curlconverter/curlconverter/README.md

 $ npm install --save curlconverter
 ```

+curlconverter requires Node 12+.

 ## Usage

-The JavaScript API is a bunch of functions that take a string or an array
+The JavaScript API is a bunch of functions that can take either a string or an array

 ```js
 import * as curlconverter from 'curlconverter';